Rigd/RigD/README.md

 # RigD
-Collaborative Automation for Serverless DevOpd
+Collaborative Automation for Serverless DevOps

+check out https://rigd.io for more details.